Plastic recycling: Industry lobbying

 As regulations expanded, the plastics industry responded with lobbying to preserve their business interests.
 In the U.S., the 1970 Resource Recovery Act directed the nation towards recycling and energy recovery.
 More than a thousand attempts to pass legislation to ban or tax packaging, including plastics, came by 1976.
 The plastics industry responded by lobbying for plastic to be recycled.
 A $50 million per year campaign was run by organisations such as Keep America Beautiful with the message that plastic could and would be recycled, as well as lobbying for the establishment of curbside recycling.

 However, plastic could not be economically recycled using the technology of the time.
 For example, an April 1973 report written by industry scientists stated that, "There is no recovery from obsolete products" and that, "A degradation of resin properties and performance occurs during the initial fabrication, through aging, and in any reclamation process."
 The report concluded that sorting the plastic is "infeasible".
 Contemporary scientific reports highlighted numerous technical barriers.

 Globally, plastic waste was almost entirely disposed of via landfill until the 1980s when rates of incineration increased.
 Although better technology was known, these early incinerators often lacked advanced combustors or emission-control systems, leading to the release of dioxins and dioxin-like compounds.

 In the late 1980s plastic recycling began in earnest.
 In 1988 the U.S. Society of the Plastics Industry created the Council for Solid Waste Solutions as a trade association to promote the idea of plastic recycling to the public.
-The association lobbied American municipalities to launch or expand plastic waste collection programs and lobbied U.S. states to require the labelling of plastic containers and products with recycling symbols.
+The association lobbied American municipalities to launch or expand plastic waste collection programmes and lobbied U.S. states to require the labelling of plastic containers and products with recycling symbols.

 The industry introduced resin identification codes in 1988, which provided a standard system for the identification of various polymer types at materials recovery facilities.